Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 ## Validation Points
 - **How to Verify Success**:
+  - Review the updated `demande.md` to ensure the backstory is comprehensive and aligns with project objectives.
+- **What Output to Check**:
+  - The new section on Isabella's backstory in `demande.md`.
+- **Which States to Validate**:
+  - Ensure that the backstory boosts character relatability metrics by at least 20% as per narrative engagement standards.
+- **How to Verify Success**:
   - Review the updated `demande.md` to ensure the new economic framework section has been added.
   - Check for coherence with existing character profiles and mission objectives.
 - **Output to Check**: The newly added section in `demande.md`.
 - **States to Validate**: Confirm that the character profile integrates smoothly with existing character dynamics and does not contradict established narrative arcs.

 ## Operation Bounds
+- **Resource Limitations**: No additional resources or external tools are required beyond current capabilities.
+- **Scope Restrictions**: Focus solely on Isabella Torres's character; do not address any marketing strategies or external testing.
+- **Dependency Requirements**: Collaboration with ManagementAgent for alignment on narrative consistency.
 - **Resource Limitations**: Use existing documentation and character profiles; no additional research resources are required.
 - **Scope Restrictions**: Focus solely on Cipher’s economic framework; do not include any unrelated character developments or marketing strategies.
 - **Dependency Requirements**: Ensure coordination with the existing character profiles, particularly with regard to interactions with Marcus Reynolds and Nova.